 ADVANTAGES OF DENTAL IMPLANTS

 Losing a tooth as an adult is always a difficult experience.
-However, losing a tooth doesn’t necessarily mean you have to live with a gap in your smile.
 One of the best dental restoration options is a dental implant, which can permanently replace your missing tooth.
 If you’re interested in obtaining a dental implant or exploring your other dental restoration options, don’t hesitate to contact (303)683-2300 for our Highlands Ranch office.
 Our practice has successfully installed dental implants for numerous Denver metro area patients.

-Once your implant is installed, it looks and feels like a natural tooth.
+Once your implant is put in place, it looks and feels like a natural tooth.
 You can brush and floss your dental implant just as you would any of your other teeth.
 Compared with other dental restoration options, dental implants are very low-maintenance.
 Dentures, for example, need to be taken out every night and thoroughly cleaned.

 Dental implants are extremely strong, and can endure everything your natural teeth can—maybe even more.
 Dentures, on the other hand, may break if you accidentally drop them in your bathroom sink – and dental bridges aren’t much better.
 Dental implants are even impervious to decay.